 Democrat Hickenlooper favored to win Colorado Senate primary despite stumbles

-Hickenlooper defied a subpoena from Colorado's Independent Ethics Commission, eventually testifying only after he was found in contempt.
-The panel fined him $2,750 on June 12 for violating state ethics laws when he was governor by taking free travel.
-Romanoff has argued Hickenlooper's missteps were endangering Democratic efforts to beat Gardner, who is closely aligned with Republican President Donald Trump.
+Hickenlooper defied a subpoena from the Colorado Independent Ethics Commission, eventually testifying only after he was found in contempt.
+The panel fined him $2,750 on June 12 for violating state ethics laws by accepting free travel when he was governor.
+Romanoff argued Hickenlooper's missteps endangered Democratic efforts to beat Gardner, who is closely aligned with Republican President Donald Trump.

-National Democrats rushed to Hickenlooper's rescue, with outside groups spending more than $2 million on ads in June to shore up his chances.
-A poll last week showed Hickenlooper with a 30-point lead on Romanoff, easing the worries of some Democrats.
+National Democrats rushed to Hickenlooper's defense, with outside groups spending more than $2 million on campaign advertising in June.
+An opinion poll last week showed Hickenlooper with a 30-point lead on Romanoff.
 "Hickenlooper was sleepwalking through this campaign so maybe this woke him up," said Floyd Ciruli, a veteran independent pollster in Colorado.

 In Utah, former Governor Jon Huntsman, who ran for the White House in 2012 and served as a U.S. ambassador to China and Russia, is making another bid for the governor's office in a crowded Republican primary.
 In Oklahoma, voters will consider a ballot measure to expand Medicaid, the government healthcare program for the poor and disabled, despite the Republican governor's arguments the state cannot afford it.